![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 6. Confirm the import type

-The import will create inspections based on the Room Type selected in Chintaro Cloud, where available, otherwise PIM will use the default Property profile.
+The import will create inspections based on the Room Type selected in Chintaro Cloud where available, otherwise PIM will use the default Property Profile.
 If you are happy with this, tap Continue.

 7. Close the PIM File Import message

-Take note of the confirmation message then tap OK to close.
+Take note of the confirmation message, then tap OK to close.

 Complete the Inspection

-Go ahead and complete the inspection in the usual way by adding notes and photos, extra information in your callouts, then Submit Inspection when done.
-This process will upload or push back the completed report, all the notes, and any "photos marked for maintenance" into Chintaro Cloud, as well as the callouts "Maintenance Required", "Suggested Improvements" and Our Summary".
+After importing, your scheduled inspections will be available under the Inspections tab.
+Go ahead and complete the inspection in the usual way by adding notes, photos, and callout details, then tap Submit Inspection when done.
+This will push the completed report, all notes, any photos marked for maintenance, and the Maintenance Required, Suggested Improvements, and Our Summary callouts back into Chintaro Cloud.

 Viewing Your Inspection in Chintaro Cloud

-If you need to make changes to your submitted report—such as adding or removing an inspection area, including another maintenance photo, or updating notes or callouts—refer to our guide under Troubleshooting and Helpful Tips.
+Once you have submitted your inspection from PIM, you can review the inspection data in Chintaro Cloud by tapping Inspection Reviews from the dashboard.
+If you need to make any changes to the submitted report — such as adding or removing an inspection area, including another maintenance photo, or updating notes or callouts — refer to the Troubleshooting and Helpful Tips section below.

 Reviewing Your Inspection Report, Notes, Maintenance Photos and Callouts